Davis24/XtoLevel/README.md

 ## To Do

-* Include icons for each of these instead of the full name -- consider having the ability to switch between both
+* Add the ability to change GUI size, text size, color
-* Include /help menu
+* Find the proper icons
-* Refactor the code: better variables names and documentation
+* Size and position the icons correctly

 ## Deployment